krewrov/datacleaning/README.md

 It contains the following files:

   run_analysis.R    the R program written to clean data file

   tidy.txt          output file containing cleansed data

 Here are the data for the project:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The script works as follows:

+1. It read data from the data source files
+2. Then it merge the training and test set to create one data set
+3. Next it is extracting only the measurements on the mean and standard deviation for each measurement
+4. Then it places an appropriately label on the data set with descriptive variable names
+5. Next it applies descriptive activity names to name the activities in the data set
+6. And finally From the data set in step 4. it create a second, independent tidy data set with average of of each variable for each activity and each subject